 The project had been in the works for a long time and, even with inputs from FABB and other concerned citizens, the initial plan was not perfect.
 In recent years, however, as the area around the Dunn Loring Metro has been developed, bike lanes have been expanded and additional lanes have been added to streets around Gallows Road, making connections to other areas.
 Increasingly, local businesses and residents see the value of bicycle infrastructure and of having multimodal transportation options to make communities healthier, less congested, and less polluted.

 More still be needs to be done, and FABB will continue to monitor and advocate for these improvements.
 We applaud existing plans for rebuilding the bridge over I-66 at the Dunn Loring Metro station as part of the Transform 66 – Outside the Beltway project.
 Bike lanes are to be added on the bridge, and there will be a connection to the planned I-66 parallel trail.
 In the future we would like to see the bike lanes widened, possibly by narrowing the center turn lane.
 Because Gallows Road is a major connection from the Merrifield/Dunn Loring area to destinations to the south, improvements are needed for bike access from the Dunn Loring Metro station to the Beltway bridge and the crossing.

-Would you like to get involved in helping to make this happen?
-Send us a note at [email protected].
+Would you like to get involved in helping to make sure that future projects include adequate bicycle facilities?
+Send us a note at [email protected]